mewfree/mileend-roulette/README.md

 The three available states are:
   * hungry: for restaurants
   * thirsty: for bars
-  * both: for bars where you can eat / restaurants where you can have an alcoholic drink
+  * both: for bars where you can eat / restaurants where you can have alcoholic drinks

 Example:

-http://www.mileendroulette.com/hungry/list will list all restaurants http://www.mileendroulette.com/thirst/random will randomly select a bar
+http://www.mileendroulette.com/hungry/list will list all restaurants http://www.mileendroulette.com/thirsty/random will randomly select a bar

 The result is in the JSON format: